 I offer this advice not because I think I’m sage or wise, but because I never had the resources to seek advice from others when I was new to our profession.
 If this advice helps even one person, then I feel I’ve done my job.

-Chris Yandle is the assistant athletic director/communications at the University of Miami (FL.)
+Chris Yandle is the former assistant athletic director for communications and public relations at Georgia Tech.
 You can follow him on Twitter, @ChrisYandle.